Massachusetts Comprehensive Assessment System

 Q. What is an MCAS-Alt Score Appeal?

-A. The MCAS-Alt Score Appeal is a process by which the Massachusetts Department of Elementary and Secondary Education addresses a claim of perceived scoring inaccuracy in one or more scoring areas of a school's MCAS-Alt portfolio from the previous school year; or a miscalculation of a student's performance level on the MCAS-Alt.
-An appeal may be submitted to the Department by a school, educational collaborative or approved private special education school requesting that the Department review the portfolio strand in question, and if warranted, recalculate the student's MCAS-Alt score.
+A. The MCAS-Alt Score Appeal is a process by which the Massachusetts Department of Elementary and Secondary Education addresses a claim of perceived scoring inaccuracies in one or more scoring areas of a school's MCAS-Alt portfolios from the previous school year; and/or a claim that a student's achievement level was miscalculated.
+An appeal may be submitted by a school, educational collaborative or approved private special education school requesting that the Department review a particular strand in the portfolio in question, and if warranted, recalculate the student's MCAS-Alt score.

 Q. Who may request an MCAS-Alt Score Appeal?

-A. A request for an MCAS-Alt Score Appeal may be filed with the Department only by the following administrators of the school or program in which the student is enrolled:
+A. A request for an MCAS-Alt Score Appeal may be filed only by the following administrators of the school or program in which the student is enrolled:

 - school principal,